petergns/awsCatalog/README.md

 **Note on Localhost Port:** The local host port of this application was set to port 5000, but this is not required.

-Find the DNS Address of Instance
+4. Find the DNS Address of yopur Instance:

 There are [several sites that allow reverse IP lookup](https://mxtoolbox.com/SuperTool.aspx) to allow you to do this.